 For starters, let’s think about beans for what they are: seeds.
 Theoretically, if you planted a bean in the ground, you’d have a bean plant (I say theoretically because store beans are often too old and/or irradiated).
 At any rate, a bean is not just a bean.
 It’s a plant and each bean variety is unique, like every other kind of plant.

-There are hundreds of varieties of beans, each with a distinctive texture, flavor, and cooking profile.
+There are many varieties of beans, each with a distinctive texture, flavor, and cooking profile.
 Some beans hold their shape and have a noticeable texture after cooking.
 Other beans fade away and become secondary.
 Using dried beans allows you to experiment with this all in ways canned beans just can’t.

 Also, dried beans are usually a bit cheaper and low-to-zero waste if you can buy them from a bulk bin.
 Many local farmers also grow beans, which means you can source fresh, locally grown dried beans as well.

 Short answer: yes.
 Beans contain varying levels of a toxic lectin called phytohaemagglutinin (PHA).
 This lectin is highest in kidney and cannellini beans but found in all beans.
 Studies say, even eating as many as few raw kidney beans can cause food poisoning.

 It’s not something to fear, though!
 There’s a simple way to reduce the lectin: give the beans a good boil.
 The average advice is 10 minutes, but I like to boil all my beans for 15 minutes before dropping the cooking temperature, just to be sure.

 I make about two batches of beans a week, and they all start with a quick rinse.
 While most store-bought beans are processed and cleaned well, there’s a possibility for a bit of dust, dirt, or even debris (I’ve found a couple of rocks in beans before).
 I rinse and just do a quick check over the beans.
 No, it’s not necessary, but I like to be proactive and to rinse the beans doesn’t take much time at all.